 Search for placements and find out more about work experience and internships.

-The UK construction industry is dominated by small to medium-sized enterprises (SMEs) with a relatively small number of larger companies.
+The UK construction industry is dominated by SMEs (small to medium-sized enterprises) with a relatively small number of larger companies.
 The private sector is a major source of employment.
 Local government and government bodies also offer employment opportunities.

 Typical employers include:

-Studying to degree level means you are able to assimilate new information quickly, analyse and critically examine various information sources and use them in decision making, research a problem in depth, and gather, summarise and present information.
+You're able to: assimilate new information quickly; analyse and critically examine various information sources and use them in decision making; research a problem in depth; and gather, summarise and present information.
+You'll also develop:

-Courses that include group project work and seminars enable you to develop teamwork and communication skills.
-Courses with a placement year can build skills in self-reliance and initiative, business awareness and the ability to build business relationships.
+Courses that include group project work and seminars develop teamwork and communication skills, while a placement year can develop skills in self-reliance and initiative, business awareness and building business relationships.

-Postgraduate courses are available in areas such as construction management, construction project management, sustainable management, construction law and international construction management.
+Postgraduate courses are on offer in areas such as construction management, construction project management, sustainable management, construction law and international construction management.
 Masters conversion courses, accredited by the Royal Institution of Chartered Surveyors (RICS) , are also available in building surveying and quantity surveying.